 [HVSF Alum] Gabra Zackman couldn’t help but gush a little.

-The voice actor and Larchmont native — a longtime mainstay and favorite at Hudson Valley Shakespeare Festival in Garrison — took to Facebook Wednesday night.
+The voice actor and Larchmont native — a longtime mainstay and favorite at Hudson Valley Shakespeare in Garrison — took to Facebook Wednesday night.

 “I am one lucky lady to have gotten to record this EPIC true crime thriller, but I am simply beside myself today.
 Forty years a cold case, and today they got him.
 In Michelle’s words: ‘Open the door.
 Show us your face.
 Walk into the light.’”